nikvoronin/MarkovNgrams/README.md

 ## Repeated but why?

-Words choose random.
-If words repeat often then they will appear more often.
+Words are chosen randomly.
+If words are repeated more often, they will be appear more often.

 ```text
 before the  : trial's | end | trial's | officer